Holidays

 The advantage of a self-guided walking holiday is that you decide the pace however getting some additional exercise before coming on an active holiday makes a lot of sense.
 You should be comfortable with walking 3 to 4 hours for consecutive days with two 8 hour days on the Kumano Kodo.
 The walks are leisurely in length, however the terrain can be steep in parts and paths rocky with tree roots underfoot and you should be confident on uneven terrain.

-Japan’s climate is classified as temperate in that it has four distinct seasons.
-However, a variety of influences including the Siberian air stream and various Pacific Ocean currents give the country a fairly complex climatic pattern.
-In April/May you can expect temperatures from around 8 - 20 degrees centigrade, in Sept/Oct it will be hotter with highs of around 28/30 degrees centigrade.
+Japan has a temperate climate, in that it has four distinct seasons.
+However, a variety of influences, including the Siberian air stream and various Pacific Ocean currents, give the country a complex climatic pattern.
+In April and May, you can expect average temperatures of around 8 - 20 degrees centigrade; in September and October it will be hotter, with highs of around 28 - 30 degrees centigrade.
+The summer months are the hottest, and August temperatures can reach 35 degrees centigrade or more.
+Rainy seasons occur from mid-June to July and, especially, in September and October, when there can be torrential rains associated with tropical cyclones.
+Always be ready with your waterproofs just in case!

 KE do not encourage the use of single use plastic items.
 We are ensuring that our agents all over the world are working together to reduce the problem and educate those around them.
 We are leading by example in our KE office by reducing our plastic use.

-• A Geek in Japan, by Hector Garcia
+• A Geek in Japan - Hector Garcia

-• Rice, Noodle, Fish: Deep Travels Through Japan's Food Culture, by Matt Goulding
+• Rice, Noodle, Fish: Deep Travels Through Japan's Food Culture - Matt Goulding

 It is an essential condition of joining a holiday with KE Adventure Travel that you have a valid travel insurance policy to cover the cost of medical treatment and to protect the value of your holiday in the event of cancellation.
 When taking out insurance please ensure the policy you choose covers you for the activities and altitude included in your itinerary.